 If this is your first book

-If you’re a first-time author, I recommend doing everything you can to afford a full edit.
+If you’re a first-time author, I recommend doing everything you can to afford both developmental editing and line editing.
 First books are learning experiences.
 Authors call them “practice novels” and set them aside in a drawer, just as artists stash away experimental pieces that don’t go quite as planned.